Towards Efficient Alternating Current Optimal Power Flow Analysis on Graphical Processing Units: State of The Art Methods for Alternating Current Optimal Power Flow Analysis

-The augmented system (\ref{eq:gradient})-(\ref{eq:constraint}) is solved using a Newton method, and the solution to the original optimization problem is obtained by a continuation algorithm setting $\mu \to 0$.
-As it searches for the optimal solution, the interior point method solves a sequence of linearized systems $K_k \Delta x_k = r_k$, $k=1,2,\dots$ of Karush-Kuhn-Tucker (KKT) type
+The barrier subproblem (\ref{eq:gradient})-(\ref{eq:bounds}) is solved using a Newton method, and the solution to the original optimization problem is obtained by a continuation algorithm setting $\mu \to 0$.
+As it searches for the optimal solution, the interior-point method solves a sequence of linearized systems $K_k \Delta x_k = r_k$, $k=1,2,\dots, M$ of Karush-Kuhn-Tucker (KKT) type.
+A typical implementation of an interior-point method eliminates $z$ from the linearized version of (\ref{eq:gradient})-(\ref{eq:bounds}) by block-Gaussian elimination to obtain smaller symmetric system

-where index $k$ denotes the optimization solver iteration (including continuation step in $\mu$ and Newton iterations), $K_k$ is a system (KKT) matrix, vector $\Delta x_k$ is a search direction for the primal and dual variables, and $r_k$ is the residual vector for (\ref{eq:gradient})-(\ref{eq:constraint}) evaluated at the current value of the primal and dual variables.
+where index $k$ denotes the optimization solver iteration (including continuation step in $\mu$ and Newton iterations), $K_k$ is a system (KKT) matrix, vector $\Delta x_k$ is a search direction for the primal and dual variables, and $r_k$ is derived from the residual vector for (\ref{eq:gradient})-(\ref{eq:bounds}) evaluated at the current value of the primal and dual variables.
 The Hessian